niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add remove alternative names at some point?,
+- [x] i did do the regex thing bc i wanted to use the boundries, if it causes any problems think of sth,

+	ok i was using it bc was including loweer tier products like non xt versions
+- [x] and timer values to get item information
 - [x] split actioon into two jobs
 - [x] complete readme file
 	1. [x] add function descriptions